awsdocs/aws-codepipeline-user-guide/doc_source/detect-state-changes-cloudwatch-events.md

 ### Prerequisites<a name="cloudwatch-notifications-prerequisites"></a>

 Before you create event rules for use in your AWS CodePipeline operations, you should do the following:
 + Complete the CloudWatch Events prerequisites\.
-For information, see [Amazon CloudWatch Events Prerequisites](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CWE_Prerequisites.html)\.
+For this information, see [Regional Endpoints](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/GettingSetup_cwe.html#CWE_Prerequisites)\.
 + Familiarize yourself with events, rules, and targets in CloudWatch Events\.
 For more information, see [What Is Amazon CloudWatch Events](http://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html)\.
 + Create the target or targets you will use in your event rules, such as an Amazon SNS notification topic\.